altairengineering/mistral_plugins/docs/mistral_elasticsearch_plugin_manual.md

 `<idx_name>-yyyy-MM-dd`.
 If not specified the plug-in will default to `mistral`.

-    -m octal-mode, --mode=octal-mode
+    mode: octal-mode

 Permissions used to create the error log file specified by the -e option.

-    -p secret, --password=secret
+    password: secret

 The password required to access the Elasticsearch server if needed.

-    -P number, --port=number
+    port: number

 Specifies the port to connect to on the Elasticsearch server host.
 If not specified the plug-in will default to `9200`.

-    -s, --ssl

-Connect to the Elasticsearch server via secure HTTP.

-    -u user, --username=user
+    username: user

 The username required to access the Elasticsearch server if needed.

-    -v var-name, --var=var-name

-The name of an environment variable, the value of which should be stored by the plug-in.
-This option can be specified multiple times.

-    -V num, --es-version=num
+    es-version: num

 The major version of the Elasticsearch server to connect to.
 If not specified the plug-in will default to "`5`".

-    -d, --date
+## Plug-in Configuration File Switches

+The following configuration file options are supported by the Elasticsearch plug-in.

+    ssl: on

+Connect to the Elasticsearch server via secure HTTP.

+    date: on

 Use date based index naming.
 By default the indexes are named idx_name-00000N, if you would prefer to use idx_name-YYYY-MM-DD then